• Work

 Early versions of the PGP had no difficulty labelling and as the game evolved we added a streak feature and a new element progress bar. it was important to keep this screen super clean and we added new features to it.

 We wanted to make a game stood out form the huge amount of Match 3 games on the market.
 Our product needed to reflect the Rubik’s brand, appeal to all genders and where ever possible to have a hint of 80’s nostalgia.
-The UI style I developed with the studio art director has four main components to it.

 1. Chunky - Plastic & Tactile